Langenbruck bus crash: Accident

-On 11 February 1985, a bus carrying members of the band of Royal Air Force Germany, crashed on the autobahn south of the town of Ingolstadt, between Nuremberg and Munich.
+On 11 February 1985, a bus carrying members of the Band of the Royal Air Force Germany, crashed on the autobahn south of the town of Ingolstadt, between Nuremberg and Munich.
 One report described how the bus was engulfed "in a sea of flames", when it crashed into the back of a truck carrying over 9,000 impgal of aviation fuel.
-The band, which was based at RAF Rheindahlen at the time, had been travelling to an engagement at the RAF Germany Winter Survival School (RAFGWSS) in Bad Kohlgrub, Bavaria, when the crash occurred resulting in the deaths of 19 musicians, the coach driver, and one Royal Air Force Policeman.
+The band, which was based at RAF Rheindahlen at the time, had been travelling to an engagement at the Royal Air Force Germany Winter Survival School (RAFGWSS) in Bad Kohlgrub, Bavaria, when the crash occurred, resulting in the deaths of 19 musicians, the coach driver, and one Royal Air Force Policeman.
 Accounts vary, but an official tally detailed that there had been 43 people on the double-decker bus when it crashed.
 The complement of the band was 42 people, and the bus also included the driver and one RAF policeman, however, one of the bandsmen was ill and had to stay behind.
-Initially, 24 people had survived the crash, with some being unable to escape through a lower deck emergency door which had become wedged shut during the collision.
+Initially, 24 people had survived the crash, some being unable to escape through a lower deck emergency door which had become wedged shut during the collision.

 The bus had appeared to crash into the back of the fuel truck at 3:09 pm local time, at Langenbruck, 18 mi north of Munich, and 12 mi south of the town of Ingolstadt.
 The fuel truck started leaking its fuel, on what was said to be an icy highway, and when the fuel truck driver realised he was leaking fuel, he slowed down, however, the bus then slipped on the leaking fuel.
 The driver of the fuel truck managed to move his vehicle some 500 yard away, so that the rest of the fuel would not ignite.
 Witnesses recalled seeing "one man who was burned to the bone all over his upper body", and having to restrain those in shock to prevent them running off down the autobahn.
 The bodies of those who had died in the crash, were removed on 13 February and returned to RAF Rheindalen.
 Eighteen had died in the immediate crash, with three more dying in hospital afterwards.
 Due to the severe nature of the burns on the victims, some of those who had died had to be identified by their dental work.
 After a short ceremony at RAF Wildenrath, some of the dead were flown to RAF Lyneham in Wiltshire on 19 February, whilst some families opted to have their deceased relatives buried in the cemetery at RAF Wegberg (Rheindahlen Military Cemetery).
 The incident was later stated to be the worst loss of life in a bus crash in West Germany for 20 years.
 In 1966, 33 people died when their bus crashed on the road between Frankfurt and Cologne.